Lesson 1: Get Shaking!

 Learning Context/Anticipatory Set:

 Introduce Raspberry Shake as an exciting, hands-on scientific tool for your classroom.
-To spark interest, demonstrate the device setup and show real-time seismic data.
+Spark

 Steps for Engagement: